syntapy/test_driven_web_app_template/README.md

 It also provides github actions workflow template as well

 You will need to install Docker and Compose for this, and provide an installation script for each

+# Motivation

+The idea is to make it easy to set up automated browser and screenshot tests for a new or existing project

+The use of docker is to make screenshot tests reliable across different machines